CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/MoVersionContext.md

 `func (o *MoVersionContext) UnsetInterestedMos()`

 UnsetInterestedMos ensures that no value is present for InterestedMos, not even an explicit nil
+### GetMarkedForDeletion

+`func (o *MoVersionContext) GetMarkedForDeletion() bool`

+GetMarkedForDeletion returns the MarkedForDeletion field if non-nil, zero value otherwise.

+### GetMarkedForDeletionOk

+`func (o *MoVersionContext) GetMarkedForDeletionOk() (*bool, bool)`

+GetMarkedForDeletionOk returns a tuple with the MarkedForDeletion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMarkedForDeletion

+`func (o *MoVersionContext) SetMarkedForDeletion(v bool)`

+SetMarkedForDeletion sets MarkedForDeletion field to given value.

+### HasMarkedForDeletion

+`func (o *MoVersionContext) HasMarkedForDeletion() bool`

+HasMarkedForDeletion returns a boolean if a field has been set.

 ### GetRefMo

 `func (o *MoVersionContext) GetRefMo() MoMoRef`